Home Antibody Test

 Strengthen your immunity

 Our COVID-19 Immunity test includes a set of 5 key biomarkers known to support your immune system (vitamin D, zinc, magnesium, copper, selenium) with personalized actionable recommendations to help you to prevent the effects of a next potential viral infection.
 It also tests for the anti-SARS-COV-2 IgG antibody to help you identify past infection, and to determine if your body has developed antibodies after vaccination.
+A positive result to this qualitative test leads to a 90-days COVID pass from the date of collection.

 Our collection kit includes all the necessary material for the easy collection of 4 drops of blood, namely a dedicated blood collection device, two lancets to prick your finger, two alcohol pads, one gauze pad, two bandages and one prepaid return envelope.